ksnt/works/README.md

 ## Data Analysis

+1. **Data Science for Good: Center for Policing Equity**
+2018
+Work in Progress

+1. **Development of GIS for visualization and predictor of crimes in Detroit**
+2018
+TBA

 1. **Analysis of the Effect of Global Terrorism on Finance**
 2017
 TBA

-2. **Development of GIS for visualization and predictor of crimes in Detroit**
-2018
-TBA

-3. **How can we increase revenue from Catch the Pink Flamingo?**
+1. **How can we increase revenue from Catch the Pink Flamingo?**
 2016
 TBA